BYCZKUBRONY/Python-Intern-Task---Web-Crawler/README.md

- This method take title of this site URL, put the name to the self.site_title and search in site URL, a site that have 'self.domain' in his URL (eg. if in www.abc.org/abcd site URL is www.abc.org/zxc site URL) this www.abc.org/zxc site will be added to the set_site set field becouse have www.abc.org domain.
-In the end of this method self.site_dictionary will be update on found site title and set_site.
+ This method take title of this site URL, put the name to the self.site_title and search in site URL, a site that have 'self.domain' in his URL (eg. if in www.abc.org/abcd site URL is www.abc.org/zxc site URL) this www.abc.org/zxc site will be added to the set_site set field, becouse have www.abc.org domain.
+In the end of this method, self.site_dictionary will be update on found site title and set_site.